Vamps023/blenderUnigine/README.md

-# Blender to Unigine.Mesh File Exporter
+# Blender to Unigine .Mesh File Exporter

 This Blender add - on allows you to export Blender meshes to the Unigine.mesh file format, making it easier to integrate Blender models into Unigine projects.